Main Content

 Strategy and Planning for the Dispatch on education, research and innovation (ERI) 2025-2028

-In 2023, swissuniversities took a position on the Dispatch on education, research and innovation (ERI) 2025-2028 submitted for consultation and called for solid basic funding for ERI institutions.
+In 2023 swissuniversities took a position on the draft of the ERI Dispatch submitted for consultation and already called for solid basic funding for ERI institutions.

 Switzerland's prosperity and its ability to meet new challenges are closely linked to the quality of its higher education institutions.
 In order to identify current challenges at an early stage - especially those related to demographic developments, the effects of globalisation, health, environmental and economic crises - and to meet them with constructive solutions, higher education institutions must be able to maintain the excellent quality of teaching and the excellence of research and innovation.
 In this vein, they reinforce their indispensable contribution to the social and economic fabric of Switzerland.